microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     }
     ```

 1. Replace `TODO 1` with the following code.
+To learn more about `useRef`, check out the [React documentation](https://reactjs.org/docs/hooks-reference.html#useref).

     ```js
     const sharedStringHelper = props.sharedStringHelper;  // Instance of SharedStringHelper class